wavemaker/docs/docs/apis-and-services/apis/importing-apis/websockets.md

 ---

+## Generated Code

+Once imported, WaveMaker automatically generates a complete backend for third-party APIs, including Java classes, service logic, and design-time configurations.
+Built on proven enterprise technologies such as Java, Spring, and Hibernate/JPA, this enables rapid and seamless API integration and customization.

+Developers have full access to the generated source code.
+Refer [Generated code](generated-code.md)

 ## Application Configuration Properties

 Whenever services are imported into WaveMaker, the platform automatically **generates configuration properties** that can be mapped to different environments such as Development, QA, or Production.